bsmith89/longev-mgen/doc/submission.md

 -->

 ![
-**Figure 1**: Comparison of novel and previously described Muribaculaceae genomes.
+Comparison of novel and previously described Muribaculaceae genomes.
-Novel MAGs (labeled "B1-A", "B1-B", and "B2" through "B8") are combined with publicly
-available genomes and MAGs, as well as 30 MAGs constructed in [@Ormerod2016] that are hypothesized to reflect three polysaccharide utilization guilds (marker colors).
+Novel MAGs (labeled "B1A" through "B8") are combined with publicly available genomes and MAGs, as well as 30 MAGs constructed in [@Ormerod2016] that are hypothesized to reflect three polysaccharide utilization guilds (marker colors).